HeySeorakHeySeorak

 Sokcho Weekend Trip: Mt.
 Seorak, Seafood & Coast in 2 Days

-Plan a 2-day Sokcho weekend from Seoul with April 2026 transport checks, Mt.
-Seorak spring trail notes, Abai ferry, seafood market, Sokcho Beach, and Expo Tower.
+Plan a 2-day Sokcho weekend from Seoul with June 2026 transport checks, Mt.
+Seorak trail notes, Abai ferry, seafood market, Sokcho Beach, and Expo Tower.

 Next Step